 Remain in Control…Summary

-Having read this article, I hope you’ll agree that implementing and managing an effective PFI change control procedure is a worthwhile undertaking.
-Hopefully you will never have to implement step 5, the emergency measure.
-These 5 steps, as summarised below, are, however, only as effective as the staff responsible for PFI monitoring; they need to be ensure that the process is managed diligently from start to finish.
+Implementing and managing an effective PFI change control procedure is a worthwhile undertaking and, hopefully, you will never have to carry out step 5, the emergency measure.
+These key steps, as summarised below, are, however, only as effective as the staff responsible for PFI monitoring, who need to ensure that the process is managed diligently from start to finish.

 - Maintain a suite of standard documentation including: